-Groundwater is the second important water resources in the study area and the only water resource in the desert fringes.
-It is used for irrigation and unfortunately for domestic and drinking in some villages which lacking safe potable water source.
+Groundwater is the second water resource in the study area and the only water resource in the desert fringes.
+It is used for irrigation and for domestic and drinking in some villages.
 The groundwater samples exhibit relative wide range of the Cd level varying from 2 to 49μg/l with mean value 24μg/l (Table 3).
-The groundwater Cd level decreased eastward (Fig. 3) due to mixing with the surface water from River Nile and the role of the silty clay layer in the absorbance of Cd and prevent it to reach the aquifers.
+The groundwater Cd level decreased eastward (Fig. 3) due to mixing with the surface water from River Nile and the role of the silty clay layer in the adsorption of Cd and prevent it to reach the aquifers.
 However, there are three hot spots of Cd resulted from the intensive human activities and fuel stations.
-Cd hot spot in the NW part of the study area adjacent to the western desert road was developed as a result of the unconfined condition of the aquifers which become vulnerable to contamination.
+Cd hot spot in the NW part of the study area adjacent to the western desert road is vulnerable as a result of the unconfined condition of the aquifers.